 For extraction systems, we provide removal of vessel fire risk and issue certification for insurance.

-We perform an initial vessel walk-through, followed by a comprehensive photographic and video assessment of all HVAC ducting and components.
-We examine air handling units, blower fans, ducting, return and supply plenums, vents, grilles, and so on.
+We begin with an initial vessel walk-through, followed by a comprehensive photographic and video assessment of the vessel’s HVAC system.
+This includes inspection of air handling units, blower assemblies, ducting, supply and return plenums, air grilles, and diffusers.

-We clean and sanitise the interior and exterior casings of air handlers, including the condenser and evaporator coils, blower fan assemblies, internal chambers, drain pans, and housing tracks.
+Our procedures enable us to thoroughly clean and sanitise the interior and exterior casings of air handling units.
+This includes the cooling coils, blower fan assemblies, internal chambers, condensate drain pans, and coil tracks, where debris and microbial growth often accumulate.

-Our cleaning process restores these units to proper hygienic condition by removing debris and biological contamination from the coil surfaces, fan assemblies, and condensate drainage systems.
-This prevents the recirculation of contaminants through the cabin air supply and helps maintain stable cooling performance.
+Our cleaning process restores these units to proper hygienic condition by removing debris and biological contamination from coil surfaces, fan assemblies, and condensate drainage systems.
+This prevents contaminants from being recirculated through the cabin air supply and helps maintain stable cooling performance.

-Together, the cleaning of air handling units and fan coil units ensures that the vessel’s ventilation system operates as intended, delivering clean, properly conditioned air throughout the entire HVAC network.
+Cleaning both air handling units and fan coil units ensures that the vessel’s HVAC system operates as intended, delivering clean, properly conditioned air throughout the onboard ventilation network.

 Before and after HVAC duct cleaning — improving air quality, safety, and compliance on board.

-As part of the air duct cleaning service, we thoroughly clean and sanitise the supply and return ducts end-to-end.
-This detailed process also includes components that distribute airflow, like supply and return air plenums, air vents, grilles, diffusers, extraction fans, transition boxes, louvred vents, and so on.
+As part of our air duct cleaning service, we thoroughly clean and sanitise the supply and return duct networks end-to-end.
+This detailed process also includes the components that distribute and regulate airflow, such as supply and return plenums, air grilles, diffusers, extraction ducts, transition sections, and louvred vents.

 REQUEST A FREE QUOTATION